This position is only open to Colorado state residents.

-Ability to work with general public, professional, consultants, and staff, with sensitivity to their needs, priorities, promises made and commitments.
+Ability to work with a variety of stakeholders with sensitivity to their needs, priorities, promises made and commitments.

-Strong time and project management skills, including prioritization and project switching ability.
+Strong time and project management skills, including prioritization and multi-tasking ability.

-Excellent facilitation, and communication skills, both written and oral.
+Excellent facilitation, presentation, and communication skills, both written and oral.

 Strong attention to technical detail and accuracy.